+This implies that what we mean by Unruh radiation for an accelerated electrons must be carefully defined, see, in particular Refs. \cite{Bell.1983o45,Bell1987,habs2006}.

+Bell and Leinaas \cite{Bell.1983o45,Bell1987} have pointed out that by treating the electron spin as a two-level quantum system interacting with the Unruh bath, the effect of the radiation field along the accelerated orbit of the electrons is different from the effect on an electron sitting at rest.
+This leads to a small, but non-vanishing depolarization of the electron beam.
+These conclusions have, however, been questioned \cite{jackson1,jackson2}.
+Moreover, the Unruh temperature in arbitrary trajectories \cite{gine,milgrom} may not be the same as for uniform linear acceleration, as it is commonly calculated.
+Recently the possibility of accelerating an electron in a magnetic field has been considered \cite{Wang:2022ins}.
+While such a system exhibits finite transitions set by the Landau levels and thus its behaviour resembles that of an atom, its realisation would still push the limits of the currently available laser and magnetic field technology.

-This implies that what we mean as Unruh radiation for an accelerated electrons must be carefully defined.
-Because of this Unruh radiation has been a controversial subject in the literature \cite{Ford:2005sh}, particularly concerning how to distinguish it from other classical and quantum radiation processes involving acceleration of charged particles.
+Already the above discussion shows how controversial the subject of Unruh radiation has been in the literature \cite{Narozhny.2002,Ford:2005sh, Cruz2016} , especially concerning how to distinguish it from other classical and quantum radiation processes involving acceleration of charged particles.